 - The ping + shared disk method is recommended for a cluster that uses a shared disk with three or more nodes.
-When using the hybrid type, use the PING + DISK method for the servers connected to the DISK, and use only the PING method for the servers not connected to the shared disk. - The PING method is recommended for a cluster with three or more nodes but without a shared disk. - The COM + DISK method or the PING + DISK method is recommended for a cluster that uses a shared disk with two nodes. - The COM method or the PING method is recommended for a cluster with two nodes but without a shared disk. - The HTTP method is recommended for a cluster that uses the Witness heartbeat resource but does not use a shared disk.
+When using the hybrid type, use the PING + DISK method for the servers connected to the DISK, and use only the PING method for the servers not connected to the shared disk. - The PING method is recommended for a cluster with three or more nodes but without a shared disk. - The DISK method or the PING + DISK method is recommended for a cluster that uses a shared disk with two nodes.